-Under Spanish Civil Law, there is not any discovery obligation between the litigant parties, neither before court proceedings are commenced nor as part of the pre-trial procedures.
-The Spanish civil system is based on the principle of own production of evidence, i.e. each litigant party shall obtain and present its own evidence to support its claims in a court proceeding.
+Under Spanish civil law, there is no discovery obligation between the litigant parties - neither before court proceedings are commenced nor as part of the pre-trial procedures.
+The Spanish civil system is based on the principle of parties' own production of evidence, i.e. each litigant party shall obtain and present its own evidence to support its claims in court proceedings.

-Exceptionally, and only applicable in those cases in which the applicant is unable to obtain by himself certain data necessary to file a claim, he may request the judge, prior to filing the law suit, access to certain sources of evidence specifically provided for, as preliminary proceedings, in the Code of Civil Procedure 1/2000.
-Among other preliminary proceedings provided in the law: (i) any interested party may request a copy of the medical records from the health centre or professional having the custody of said records; and (ii) the individual considering himself to be damaged by an event that could be covered by a civil liability insurance may request for the exhibition of the insurance contracted.
+Exceptionally, and only applicable in those cases in which the applicant is unable to obtain by himself certain data necessary to file a claim, he may request of the judge, prior to filing the lawsuit, access to certain sources of evidence specifically provided for, by way of preliminary proceedings, in the Code of Civil Procedure 1/2000.
+Among other preliminary proceedings provided in the law: i) any interested party may request a copy of the medical records from the health centre or professional with custody of said records; and ii) an individual who considers himself to have been damaged by an event that could be covered by civil liability insurance may request the exhibition of the insurance contract.

-Additionally, on the pre-trial hearing, any litigant may request the judge to order the other party or third parties unrelated to the proceeding to exhibit any document related to the subject of the dispute.
-In said request, the applicant must: (i) prove that the document is not available to him and justify the impossibility of obtaining it; (ii) prove that the document refers to the purpose of the process (because it is documentary evidence relevant to the case) or to the effectiveness of other means of proof (because it gives, or not, effectiveness to other evidence presented); and (iii) provide a photocopy or simple copy of the document or indicate its content in the most exact terms.
+Additionally, at the pre-trial hearing, any litigant may request the judge to order the other party, or third parties unrelated to the proceedings, to exhibit any document related to the subject of the dispute.
+In said request, the applicant must: i) prove that the document is not available to him and justify the impossibility of obtaining it; ii) prove that the document refers to the purpose of the process (because it is documentary evidence relevant to the case) or to the effectiveness of other means of proof (because it gives, or does not give, effectiveness to other evidence presented); and iii) provide a photocopy or simple copy of the document or indicate its content in the most exact terms.